aiidateam/aiida-core/docs/source/working_with_aiida/inline_calculations.rst

 class, that is used as the class for these calculations that are run "in-line".

-We also provide a wrapper (that also works as a decorator of a function), :py:func:`~aiida.work.process_function.calcfunction`.
+We also provide a wrapper (that also works as a decorator of a function), :py:func:`~aiida.engine.processes.functions.calcfunction`.
 This can be used to wrap suitably defined function, so that after their execution, a node representing their execution is stored in the DB, and suitable input and output nodes are also stored.